-The only excess (or shortfall) in indirect costs the RC has to allocated in preparing government-wide statements is related to pension expense not charged to governmental activities and pension expense calculated in accordance with GASB 68 and amounts actually paid by the RC.
+Excess (or shortfall) in indirect costs incurred over reimbursements is a result of pension expense not charged to governmental activities and pension expense calculated in accordance with GASB 68.
 This difference is allocated in the statement of activities based on the percentage of indirect charges to each governmental activity.